senzing-garage/docker-compose-demo/docs/docker-compose-kafka-mssql/README.md

 1. Sends each JSON line to a message queue.
     1. In this implementation, the queue is Kafka.
 1. Reads messages from the queue and inserts into Senzing.
-    1. In this implementation, Senzing keeps its data in a MySQL database.
+    1. In this implementation, Senzing keeps its data in a MSSQL database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.
 1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).